An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 The TextFileWriter class is used to write textual data to a file.

-An instance is created by the standalone system method createFileForWriting, on
+An instance is created by the standalone system method createFileForWriting.

 writeLine